mmcintyre1/its-my-notes/projects/make-a-blog-with-flask.md

 - `-d` means in detached mode, so it runs in the background
 - `-p` publishes the ports within the container to outside the container
 - `silently-failing` tells it what image to run.

+#### Difference Between `CMD` and `ENTRYPOINT`
+I've written my `Dockerfile` with `CMD`, but I've seen `ENTRYPOINT` used as well.
+[Here's](https://www.bmc.com/blogs/docker-cmd-vs-entrypoint/#) a pretty decent resource on the topic, but it seems to boil down to whether or not you want your commands to be able to overridden at the command line when starting the image.
+Your `Dockerfile` needs either a `CMD` or an `ENTRYPOINT`.
+I'm using the command `python3 -m flask run --host=0.0.0.0`, but if I wanted to use `python3 -m flask shell`, I can do that easily by running the command `docker run silently-failing flask shell`.

+### Adding in Gunicorn
+So now I want to add in a web server to replace the simple one Flask gives.
+The web server just needs to implement WSGI and will integrate with Flask as Flask is expecting WSGI.
+The [wikipedia for WSGI](https://en.wikipedia.org/wiki/Web_Server_Gateway_Interface) is a pretty good resource for more information.
+Need to update the Dockerfile.
+I'm loosely using [this](https://itnext.io/setup-flask-project-using-docker-and-gunicorn-4dcaaa829620) as a resource, but instead of using a shell script I'll just pass in the start up commands via `CMD`.
+[This](https://github.com/mmcintyre1/silently-failing/blob/365d3c739f4c0fae2d3686728718bc709481a760/Dockerfile) is what my `Dockerfile` looks like now.

+Another thing I've noticed is that in working with docker, I am running `docker build` a bunch, and I have a ton of images I need to go through and delete.
+This is easy enough via Docker Desktop, but surely there is a better way to manage the lifecycle of these containers and clean up detritus.

+### Simplifying Management with Docker compose

+### Making Makefiles